cs4241-20a/a3-persistence/README.md

 My biggest challenge during realizing the application was redirecting from a sign in page.
 I accessed the DB fine and inserted records, however attempting to connect the sign in page ate up far more time than expected, failing in the end.
 Since redirection didnt work, I didn't successfully implement authorization, and I treated every login attempt as a new user.
 I used tachyons for CSS.
-I did not use 5 express middleware packages, just body parser and mongo
+I did not use 5 express middleware packages, just body parser for handling json objects and mongo for connecting to the DB.

 Technical Achievements